 Obesity is a leading contributor to health problems, chronic diseases, and massive healthcare costs in the nation.
 Most people don’t fully understand the health risks of being overweight.
-You can even be too obese for surgery.
+People can even be too obese to qualify for bariatric or weight loss surgery.

-As your BMI gets higher, so does health-related issues associated with obesity that reduces the quality of life and shortens it.
-Some of the major health problems include heart disease, diabetes, and even cancer.
+As people’s Body Mass Index (BMI) climbs, so do health-related issues associated with obesity that reduces the quality of life and shortens it.
+Some of the major health problems include heart disease, type 2 diabetes, and even cancer.
 Morbidly obese patients also may be at a higher risk of surgical and anesthetic complications.

 Negative Impacts of Obesity